 The Interactive Grouping node can create groups that are based on several binning techniques, including statistically optimal ones.
-The user has the ability to change these bins based on business knowledge and known bias in the data to make the WOE trends logical.
+The user can change these bins based on business knowledge and known bias in the data to make the WOE trends logical.
 The changes previously made are suggested only if the analyst has expert knowledge and has a specific reason for changing the bins of a characteristic variable.